 The Australian Cancer Research Foundation Translational Proteomics Facility (ACR-TPF) provides Reverse Phase Protein Array (RPPA), a technology for measuring the expression of signalling proteins in any biological setting.

-ACRF-TPF technology enables researchers to perform large numbers of western blots to measure specific proteins quickly and efficiently.
+ACRF-TPF Reverse Phase Protein Array technology essentially enables researchers to perform large scale protein expression profiling using a micro dot-blotting system akin to performing a large number of western blots quickly and efficiently.
 The system only requires very small amounts of protein and these can be from patient samples, standard cell-culture sourced material or a range of other samples.

 The ACRF-TPF has curated over 200 antibodies, and this list is always growing.
 Researchers have many options.
 You can choose to screen the entire collection, or either of two different discovery panels (which are curated to include the most commonly screened targets of mainstream signalling pathways), or customise a selection from the whole library.
 You can even BYO.